 Reinforcement Utilized in Concrete Element

-Explosive spalling of concrete occurs in unreinforced portion of concrete element and it is not extended beyond reinforcement layers like cage of stirrups and longitudinal bars in columns and beams.
+Explosive spalling of concrete occurs in an unreinforced portion of concrete element and it is not extended beyond reinforcement layers like cage of stirrups and longitudinal bars in columns and beams.

 Concrete Cover to Reinforcement

 It is experimentally noted that, as concrete cover increases the possibility of concrete element to explosive spalling is increased.
 It is reported that, explosive spalling of concrete should be expected if concrete cover is larger than 40 mm for dense concrete and greater than 50 mm for lightweight concrete.

 Sever explosive spalling is not anticipated if concrete cover is equal or less than 15 mm. this might be due to small mass of unsupported concrete.